-1.4.1 Adopt 7" high-resolution color LCD screen, operate either by touch screen or function buttons, which is convenient and quick.

-1.4.2 Sync collection for 12-lead ECG, use digital signal processing technology to conduct AC filter, baseline filter and EMG filter on ECG signals, in order to get high-quality ECGs.

-1.4.3 Display of 3/6/12-lead ECG on one screen, and print mode, sensitivity, paper speed, filter state and other information, which facilitates comparative diagnosis.

-1.4.4 The device can be powered either by AC or DC(can adapt to 50/60Hz AC frequency), with built-in rechargeable lithium battery and charging circuit, perfect battery overcurrent and overvoltage protection circuit.

-1.4.5 Multiple print mode and format, including, automatic 12×1 , $6\times2+1$ (rhythm lead), 6×2 , $3\times4+2$ (rhythm lead), rhythm 12, rhythm 10, rhythm 8, rhythm 6 and manual.
+- 1.4.1 Display with 800600 dots, 8" high-resolution color LCD, operate either by touch screen or function buttons, which is convenient and quick. - 1.4.2 Sync collection for 12-lead ECG, use digital signal processing technology to conduct AC filter, baseline filter and EMG filter on ECG signals, in order to get high-quality ECGs. - 1.4.3 Display of 3/6/12-lead ECG on one screen, and print mode, sensitivity, paper speed, filter state and other information, which facilitates comparative diagnosis. - 1.4.4 The device can be powered either by AC or DC(can adapt to 50/60Hz AC frequency), with built-in rechargeable lithium battery and charging circuit, perfect battery overcurrent and overvoltage protection circuit. - 1.4.5 Multiple print mode and format, including, automatic 12×1, 6×2+1(rhythm lead), 6×2, 3×4+2 (rhythm lead), rhythm 12, rhythm 10, rhythm 8, rhythm 6 and manual.
 Trend graph and histogram of RR interval can be printed.
 Printed waveform length is adjustable.
 With timed print function to satisfy various application requirements.

-1.4.6 Rhythm leads can be arbitrarily selected to facilitate the observation of abnormal heart rate.
-1.4.7 Clinical information such as patient's number, name, gender, age, height and weight can be input.

-1.4.8 The built-in large-capacity memory can store 1,000 medical records, making it easy for doctor to review medical records and statistical information.

-1.4.9 Multi-language (Chinese, English, Turkish, Portuguese, German, Russian, Kazakstan, etc.) interface and report.
+- 1.4.6 Rhythm leads can be arbitrarily selected to facilitate the observation of abnormal heart rate. - 1.4.7 Clinical information such as patient's name, gender, age, sampling mode and department can be input. - 1.4.8 The built-in large-capacity memory, making it easy for doctor to review medical records and statistical information. - 1.4.9 Multi-language (Chinese, English, Turkish, Portuguese, German, Russian, Kazakhstan, etc.) interface and report.